NOTE: Updated March 2022

 With reduced hours because of COVID-19, many teams coping with working from home, the uncertainty over long-term marketing strategies, and the short-term fears about the economy, it’s been a difficult few months for anyone working in digital marketing and social media.

-In a survey carried out back in March for Influencer Marketing Hub, 69% of brands who took part expected they would decrease ad spend during 2020 and 65% of the respondents said they were already reporting notable declines in revenue.
+In a survey carried out in March 2020 for Influencer Marketing Hub, 69% of brands who took part expected they would decrease ad spend during 2020 and 65% of the respondents said they were already reporting notable declines in revenue.

 Think about that for a moment.